Skip to main content

 Electric vehicle charging points

-They have introduced their first EV public rapid charging point as part of a ‘pay-for-use’ charging network.
+Manx Utilities are continuing to roll out more electric vehicle charging points and have introduced their first EV public rapid charging point as part of a ‘pay-for-use’ charging network.

-The new rapid charge point is capable of providing 100 miles of range for a 30 minute charge based on 4 miles per kWh at a cost of 25p per kWh (approx. 7p per mile) which is competitive with UK pricing and less than petrol or diesel fuel alternatives.
+The rapid charge point is capable of providing 100 miles of range for a 30 minute charge based on 4 miles per kWh at a cost of 25p per kWh (approx. 7p per mile) which is competitive with UK pricing and less than petrol or diesel fuel alternatives.

 View up to date details on the available charge points.